Criminal Defense Over 45 Years of Combined Experience

 Wood Ikram Law Firm can help you fight felony and misdemeanor charges in Missouri and Kansas.
 From minor trespassing offenses to serious drug crimes, we will not back down from standing up for you and fighting for your rights.

-We will negotiate with the prosecution, devise defensive strategies that work in your favor, and handle all trial proceedings—whatever it takes to get the best results we possibly can.
+We will negotiate with the prosecution, devise defense strategies that work in your favor, and handle all trial proceedings—whatever it takes to get the best results we possibly can.
 Our criminal defense lawyers in Kansas City are willing to represent those accused of all kinds of criminal charges in an effort to get those charges reduced or dropped.

 Our legal team can help you fight both: